shyamal-anadkat/DocumentImageCV/README.md

 To use and repoduce our teams results follow the steps outlined here after cloning the repo.
-By executing the step in order from the parent folder, and opening the **notebooks/main.ipynb** file you will be able to run and see the from our work.
+By executing the step in order from the parent folder, and opening the **notebooks/main.ipynb** file you will be able to run and see the results from our work.

-1. pip install requirments files
+1. execute Makefile
 ```
-# execute in parent directory after cloning
-pip install -r requirments.txt
+make install
 ```

-2. Launch and open jupyter lab/nb and acess the notebooks/main.ipynb files
+2. Launch and open jupyter lab/nb and acess the notebooks/main.ipynb files The notebook has the code to install required packages and walks through the major steps in the pipeline process.
 ```
-jupyter lab notebooks/main.py
+jupyter lab notebooks/main.ipynb
 ```
 3. After looking at our main jupyter notebook, run and execute the streamlit app for applications demo.